HackBulgaria/Core-Java-1/7-Files1/problems.md

 How to detect a bad link?
 Use `Files.isSymbolicLink(path)` in order to check if a file is a link, and `Files.readSymbolicLink(path)` in order to follow it and receive its target's path.

+### Implement a simple text file compression

+Create a **utility** method `compress(Path filePath)` that reads the text from `filePath` and writes it back in a compressed way, adding the `.compr` extension (or one of your choosing).

+Let's have the file
+`Buffalo buffalo buffalo rides a buffalo buffalo buffalo.` There are a lot of repeating words here (duuh).

+Parse all the words from a file, add them to an index, and assign them numbers.
+Replace all the words in the file with their respective indices, prepending them with '~' or another letter of your choosing.
+E.g. our sentence becomes

+~0 ~0 ~0 ~1 ~2 ~0 ~0 ~0.

+Implement a decompressing scheme (another **utility** method)

+Check out the file compression you've just made : )

 ### Find all duplicated files!

 ##### Summary: